-- g. change to delivery mode; - h. change to graduate attributes; - i. removing offerings or adding additional course offering locations; - j. changes to course structure including, major, minor and specialisation and course completion rules; - k. adding international cohort; - I. adding new specified/unspecified pathways and precedents; - m. changes in response to professional accreditation; and - n. changing third party arrangements. - (37) Major amendments to courses are submitted through the CMS and approved by the CLTC, followed by an Academic Programs Committee review, and Academic Board and Vice-Chancellor approval. - (38) Where numerous amendments to a HE course are proposed the Chair Academic Programs Committee will determine if the changes are so significant that the College Dean will submit of a business case for re-accreditation as detailed in section 4.1 Product Prioritisation of this procedure. - (39) Proposals for course discontinuation are submitted through the CMS and approved by the College Dean, followed by an Academic Programs Committee Review and Academic Board and Vice-Chancellor approval.
-However, the Vice-Chancellor may initiate and approve course discontinuation without the approval of the College Dean.
+- f. changing course duration and volume of learning; - g. change to delivery mode; - h. change to graduate attributes; - i. removing offerings or adding additional course offering locations; - j. changes to course structure including, major, minor and specialisation and course completion rules; - k. adding international cohort; - I. adding new specified/unspecified pathways and precedents; - m. changes in response to professional accreditation; and - n. changing third party arrangements.

+(37) Major amendments to courses are submitted through the CMS and approved by the CLTC, followed by an Academic Programs Committee review, and Academic Board and Vice-Chancellor approval.

+(38) Where numerous amendments to a HE course are proposed the Chair Academic Programs Committee will determine if the changes are so significant that the Faculty Pro Vice-Chancellor will submit of a business case for reaccreditation as detailed in section 4.1 Product Prioritisation of this procedure.

+(39) Proposals for course discontinuation are submitted through the CMS and approved by the Faculty Pro Vice-Chancellor, followed by an Academic Programs Committee Review and Academic Board and Vice-Chancellor approval.
+However, the Vice-Chancellor may initiate and approve course discontinuation without the approval of the Faculty Pro Vice-Chancellor.